 The port operates a fleet of tugs owned and operated by the National Ports Authority (NPA).
 Six of these are Schottel type with bollard pull between 34t and 41t - Umzumbe (ex Otto Buhr), Umsunduzi (ex Dupel Erasmus), Umvoti (ex Bertie Groenewald), Nonoti (ex Jannie Oelofsen), Inyalazi (ex Piet Aucamp), and Umhlali (ex Bart Grove).
+Some of these older tugs are in the process of being withdrawn from service to be replaced by newer Voith Schneider-propelled vessels.
 Later type tugs of a new series of Voith Schneider 49t and 65t bollard pull tugs which were built at SA Shipyards in Durban began to be introduced from 2001.
 The four stationed at Durban are named uThukela, Mkhuze, Pholela and Lotheni.

 Each tug is maintained to SAMSA class 8 standard and is equipped for fire fighting and salvage.
 The fleet handles in excess of 800 ship movements each month and four tugs are usually on duty during daylight hours and at least two at night.
 The port also employs one work boat/tug of the Tern class, Royal Tern, which has a bollard pull of 18.7 tons.
 An Agusta A109 K2 'HPS' twin-engine 8-seat helicopter and a four-seat Agusta 109 helicopter provide pilotage services.
 Two diesel-powered pilot boats named Lufafa and Jujosi, which were built by Veecraft in Cape Town in 2009, operate when the helicopter service is unavailable.

 Other harbour dredgers include the bed leveller dredger named Impisi (ex LL Varley), which operates by dragging a plough across the seabed to move accumulated silt against the wharfside into the adjacent channel.
-The channels are kept clear by means of the grab dredger, Crane (ex JF Craig), which uses a grab attached to a crane on the vessel.
-Crane (named after the bird), Isandlwana and Piper or Ingwenya also operate at East London and Port Elizabeth as required.
-In July 2012 a tender was called for the construction of a new grab dredger using the hydraulic grab craane currently in use on the dredger named Crane.
+The channels are kept clear by means of the grab dredger, Italeni, which uses a grab attached to a crane on the vessel.
+Isandlwana and Ingwenya also operate at East London and Port Elizabeth as required.
+A new trailing suction hopper dredger is currently (2015) under construction in the Netherlands.

 Hydrographic Survey Vessels used at the Port of Durban are the Ingwegwe and the Swift.